Welcome to Amos Rex!

 Chartered buses can leave and pick-up groups outside Lasipalatsi, on Mannerheimintie, but there is no parking available.

-An accessible entrance is situated on the Lasipalatsi Square side.
+An accessible entrance with automatic doors is situated on the Lasipalatsi Square side.
 Those who use the accessible entrance can buy tickets in the museum gift shop.
 The Mannerheimintie doors are heavy and they are not automatic.

 Accessible elevators lead to all the museum’s floors.
 Exhibition halls are accessible and the doors are automatic there.